-Body Solid may not be as well known as Concept2 or H20 Fitness when it comes to rowing machines, but they have managed to design a very good rowing machine at an affordable price in the Body Solid GSRM40.
+Body-Solid GSRM40 Seated Row Machine may not be as well known as Concept2 or H20 Fitness when it comes to rowing machines, but they have managed to design a very good rowing machine at an affordable price in the Body Solid GSRM40.

 However, the real talking point is the very generous warranty, with all parts being backed by a lifetime warranty for residential use.
 This would be a rarity for sub $1,000 rowing machines, let alone sub $500 models.

 It’s hard to question the Body Solid’s build quality, particularly when you take into account the generous warranty, which is often a very good indicator of the quality of a product and how much the manufacturer believes in it.
 It’s likely that the Body Solid GSRM40 will be with you for many years to come, even with frequent use.

 The Body-Solid GSRM40 Seated Row Machine is different to many other rowing machines on the market.
 While rowing machines tend to come with either a water-based or air-based resistance system, the GSRM40 features a plate-loading system, allowing you decrease or increase the resistance to your liking.
 This is beneficial because it means that you have complete control over the level of resistance.
 With other rowing machines, on the other hand, many people find the resistance to be too great or too lacking.
 Thankfully, there is no chance of running into this problem with the Body Solid.

 However, due to the way in which the Body Solid has been designed, don’t expect a lifelike rowing experience.
 It simply wasn’t designed for this purpose.
 It was designed to “build depth in the middle back, and strengthen hard-to-reach lower lat muscles” as the company puts it.